 Marketing Exists Even Inside Religious Bubbles

 People form groups.
 We survive best, thrive best, when we are together.
-And as I covered in my article about the media bubble, people tend to flock to groups that have a similar mindset as themselves.
+People tend to flock to groups that have a similar mindset as themselves.

 Because, yet again, who likes to be angry?

 And while one’s political opinions seem as good a reason as any to try to only associate with people who agree with you, there are two more branches to the tree of topics I’m not supposed to talk about.

 And today, I’m looking at the religious side of things.
 Because there is no question that among ways to piss off someone, disagreeing with religious beliefs is an effective tactic.

 And, so, the bubble forms around the cultures.
 Keeping them inside.
 By choice, mind you.
 And this leads to interesting reactions.